 Moreover, the Toyota Way lays out the values that employees working at Toyota should share, based on the Guiding Principles at Toyota.

-Toyota’s Guiding Principles, Code of Conduct, and CSR Policy define the concept for respecting and honoring human rights of all people and other rights.
-In addition, the two pillars of the Toyota Way are “Continuous Improvement” and “Respect for People.”
-“Respect for People” refers to respect for all stakeholders as well as respect for the character and abilities of employees as individuals and facilitating personal achievement by linking the personal growth of employees to company performance.
+Of the two pillars of the Toyota Way—“Continuous Improvement” and “Respect for People”—Respect for People means to respect all stakeholders as well as to respect the character and abilities of employees as individuals.
+It also facilitates personal achievement by linking the personal growth of employees to company performance.

 The Toyota Way is considered a shared value for all our affiliates around the world.
 While referencing each nation’s laws and customs as well as various international guidelines and norms such as the Universal Declaration of Human Rights and the United Nations Guiding Principles on Business and Human Rights, we promote various activities to provide employees with secure and attractive workplaces as well as aiming to respond to the expectations of our stakeholders.
 Toyota makes efforts so that these concepts are put into practice throughout Toyota’s global business activities, which include subsidiaries and suppliers.